rbuchs/opinion-formation/README.md

 The aim of this project is to reproduce the results of Holme and Newman (2006).
 For details on the project, the model used, the implementation and the results, see `/report/report.pdf`

 *P. Holme and M. E. J. Newman.
-Nonequilibrium phase transition in the coevo-lution of networks and opinions.
+Nonequilibrium phase transition in the coevolution of networks and opinions.
 Phys.
 Rev. E 74, 056108, November 2006*

 # Reproducibility